-Stay: Two nights in a deluxe room at Villa Barranco – bed & breakfast
+Stay: Two nights at Atemporal – bed & breakfast

-The next day you will venture to the quaint village of Chinchero where the locals still practice traditional Andean weaving techniques.
+With one of our expert local guides you will be taken to the quaint village of Chinchero where the locals still practice traditional Andean weaving techniques.
 You can browse the market here for handmade crafts from around the region, and see a colonial church built on the foundations of a former Inca temple.
 Nearby is the age-old town of Maras, where you will discover salt pans used to extract some of the finest salts in the world.
 The final stop on your tour is Moray where you’ll find immense agricultural terraces used by the Incas as a botanical laboratory.
 Enjoy lunch at a local restaurant.

-Stay: Three nights in a casita at Inkaterra Hacienda Urubamba – bed & breakfast
+Stay: Three nights at Inkaterra Hacienda Urubamba – bed & breakfast

 Perhaps the greatest Inca treasure of all now awaits you.
-You will ride the Vistadome train along the Urubamba Valley – a scenic journey of about three and a half hours – to reach the town of Aguas Calientes, gateway to the mighty Inca citadel of Machu Picchu.
+You will ride the Vistadome train along the Urubamba Valley – a scenic journey of about two hours – to reach the town of Aguas Calientes, gateway to the mighty Inca citadel of Machu Picchu.
 Discovered by explorer Hiram Bingham in 1911, these World Heritage-listed hilltop ruins are one of the planet’s most spectacular archaeological sites.
-Enjoy a guided tour alongside an expert guide, plus lunch at the Sanctuary Lodge Hotel.
+Enjoy a guided tour alongside an expert guide, along with lunch in a local restaurant.

-Stay: One night in a superior deluxe room at El Mapi – half board
+Stay: One night at El Mapi – half board

 You will then be driven outside of Cusco and into the countryside to visit several of the incredible Inca ruins scattered about the area.
 These include the temple and amphitheatre of Kenko, the Red Fortress of Puca Pucara, the water fountains of Tambomachay and the imposing fortress of Sacsayhuaman.
 If you climb to the top you’ll access a great view of the city sprawled out below.

-Stay: Three nights in a classic room at the Aranwa Cusco – bed & breakfast
+Stay: Three nights at Quinta San Blas – bed & breakfast